An official website of the United States government

 Description

-Military Sealift Command's Special Mission program supports worldwide oceanographic programs with six ships that perform acoustical, biological, physical and geophysical surveys.
-These ships gather data that provides much of the military's information on the ocean environment.
-The collected data helps to improve technology in undersea warfare and enemy ship detection.
+Military Sealift Command's (MSC) Special Mission program supports worldwide oceanographic programs with six ships that perform acoustical, biological, physical and geophysical surveys.
+These ships gather data that provide much of the military's information on the ocean environment.
+The collected data helps to improve technology in undersea warfare.
 The oceanographic and hydrographic survey ships' multibeam, wide-angle precision sonar systems make it possible to continuously chart a broad strip of ocean floor.
-Survey ships have charted three-fourths of the world's coastlines, making it easier for navigators to find their way along both well-traveled and not-so-familiar shipping routes.
+Survey ships have charted three-fourths of the world's coastlines, making it easier for navigators to find their way along both well-traveled and unfamiliar shipping routes.

 Features

-The Pathfinder-class survey ships have three multipurpose cranes and five winches plus a variety of oceanographic equipment including multibeam echo-sounders, towed sonars and expendable sensors.
-These ships are capable of carrying 34-foot hydrographic survey launches (HSL) for data collection in coastal regions with depths between 10 and 600 meters and in deep water to 4,000 meters.
-A small diesel is used for propulsion at towing speeds of up to 6 knots.
-HSLs carry SIMRAD high-frequency active hull-mounted and side scan sonars.
-T-AGS 66, the most recent addition to the survey ship fleet, is equipped with an 18 foot by 18 foot moon pool for deploying and retrieving a variety of mission systems, including Autonomous Underwater Vehicles (AUV).
+The Pathfinder-class survey ships have two multipurpose cranes and five winches plus a variety of oceanographic equipment, including multibeam echo-sounders, towed sonars and expendable sensors.
+These ships are capable of carrying two 34-foot hydrographic survey launches (HSL) for data collection in coastal regions with depths between 10 and 600 meters, and in deep water to 4,000 meters.
+A small diesel engine is used for propulsion at towing speeds of up to 6 knots.
+HSLs carry Kongsberg high-frequency active hull-mounted and side scan sonars.

 Background